Breadbox

 "It's always with me."

-Theme 4: Boredom drives recipe exploration, but time kills follow-through.
+Theme 4: Boredom drives recipe exploration, but time and effort prevents follow-through.
 The most commonly cited trigger for trying new recipes was boredom with the rotation.
 But the most commonly cited reason it didn't happen more often was time:

 "Having the time!
 I really enjoy cooking more elaborate meals but I am so busy I typically don't have the time to plan them out accordingly."